A Stormy Ride along Florida’s Pinellas Trail

 Be aware of summer thunderstorms!

-During our ride, we encountered one of the intense afternoon storms that are known to frequent South Florida almost daily during the summer months.
+During our first ride, we encountered one of the intense afternoon storms that are known to frequent South Florida almost daily during the summer months.
 This is Florida – what do you expect!?
 It’s hard to plan lengthy exercise excursions here due to the random afternoon showers.
 I can say I have never seen so much rain in my life!
 We were absolutely drenched.

 Luckily, we found a bridge to go under until the rain let up.
 In a way, we were glad for the rain as the drastic temp drop helped to cool us down a bit.
 We are used to the cool temperatures of New England, so biking in the extreme heat was pretty rough.
 On a positive note, the thunderstorm made an otherwise bland ride a bit more interesting!